 Adjusting your Slalom Waterski

 A slalom water ski is a complex machine.
-Adjusting binding placement, fin, and wing angle can make a radical difference in the performance of a ski.
 There are a few guidelines when adjusting a water ski.
 The first thing you should do is note where the manufacturer had everything located.
 This way you can always go back to ground zero.
 Ski companies spend a lot of time deciding how to set up a ski.
 They generally choose a set-up that will work for a large number of people.
 Another guideline is to only adjust one area at a time.
 This will help you truly adjust the ski and eliminate wasted time.

 The first area to consider adjusting is the bindings.
 Most water ski companies generally set the bindings in the middle mounting location.
 Many beginners will find that a ski turns better with the bindings moved forward.
 If you are skiing at longer line lengths this is a good adjustment to try.
 Intermediate skiers (28-32 off) will generally be happy with the factory (center) mounting holes.
 Short line skiers will often prefer a rearward mounting which will help the ski accelerate out of a turn.